oleiman/sweet-contracts/README.md

         }
     var o = { /*stuff*/ };

 The `Self` contract is built into contracts.js and refers to the closest enclosing object.
 Remember that the `Self` contract requires only a reference to a similar object, not a reference to precisely the same object.
-This is probably obvious (we're all familiar with the concept of an infinite recursion...), but it's worth noting anyway.

 Now let's take a look at objects with functions which have pre and post conditions: